 Drive To Page, AZ

 Once you’re done exploring Scottsdale, it’s time to make the long drive over to Page, Arizona.
-The plan is to stay in Page for the night so that you’re able to sleep in and enjoy the morning in Page before going on your Antelope Canyon tour!
+The plan is to stay in Page for the night, allowing you to sleep in and enjoy the morning in Page before embarking on your Antelope Canyon tour.

-While the total drive time is about 4 hours 20 minutes, do allow about 5.5 hours for the drive over to Page from Scottsdale.
-You’ll probably be stopping for restrooms, dinner, etc.
+While the total drive time is about 4 hours 20 minutes, you should allow about 5.5 hours for the drive over to Page from Scottsdale.
+You’ll likely stop for restrooms, dinner, stretch breaks, etc.

 Along the way, you’ll pass by a few really cool attractions.
 I’d take note of these attractions in case you want to slot them into your itinerary when you leave Page and backtrack to Sedona.